Y Fronts Underwear UK – Popular Jockey Mens Briefs / Pants

-Incidentally the company itself used to be called Coopers after the name of the family behind the products.
+Incidentally the Jockey underwear company itself used to be called Coopers after the name of the family behind the products.
 But after the successful deployment of this new form of underwear, and the spectacular success that followed, the Coopers company decided to rename itself after product itself named after a play on the Jock Strap, it became Jockey International Inc. in 1972.
-However, using the term Jockey Shorts never caught on in the UK, instead this style of underwear and successive variants would to this day be known as simply Y-Fronts.
+However, using the term Jockey Shorts or Jockey Briefs never caught on in the UK, instead this style of underwear and successive variants would to this day be known as simply Y-Fronts or tighty whities.

 Despite the many Americanisations that have happened in the UK over the years, such as changing the name of Marathon to Snickers and Opal Fruits to Starburst, Y fronts remain Y-fronts. perhaps because it is a generic term rather than a brand name.
 Therefore no company can hope to easily rename it.
 That said does anybody remember the failed attempt to rename Coco Pops to Chocho Krispies back in 1998?
 Sometimes even brand names can not be renamed for commercial convenience.

 Why did Jockey shorts or briefs end up being called y fronts in the UK?
-Well simply because their design prominently features an an inverted y shape on them.
-However that was never meant to be simply a fashion statement.
-It actually serves a useful purpose, via provision of a hidden seam that allows quick and easy access to the penis, to pull it out for urination, or if you prefer, the call of nature.
+Well simply because their inverted “y” shape design, so why not state the obvious and just call them y front briefs or pants?
+However as we know, the “y” design was never meant to be a fashion statement.
+It actually serves a very useful purpose, via provision of a hidden seam or fly that allows quick and easy access to the penis, to pull it out for urination, or if you prefer, the call of nature.

 The design of y front pants ensure maximum comfort and support for the male package.
 The original Jockey Y-Fronts qualities of being soft, made of fine cotton and having a great fit make y-fronts a popular choice for men and have ensured the survival of the y-front for over 70 years since its creation.
 The original colour of white y fronts still remains a popular colour choice today.

 Today, there are styles of y fronts that no longer feature the y style in the form that it has become famous for.
 In fact there may be no y as such visible at all.
 But they have retained the easy access side opening or fly mechanism.
+This includes some of the Jockey underwear UK designs.
 Calvin Klein and Diesel are two of the big names that have taken the y-front and breathed a new sense of life, trendiness and fashion into what would otherwise be a boring and drab undergarment.

 Ironically, as with movies and the children’s shows we all used to watch making a retro comeback or remake, so it is with y-fronts too.
 2009 officially marks 75 years since the first appearance of the Jockey Y Fronts, and to celebrate, Jockey released the Jockey Retro Y-Fronts and matching Retro Shirts range, available in 6 different colours.
 They also released Jockey Y-Fronts for Women (more on the latter later).
 Jockey underwear for men is as popular today as it ever was.

 In recent years, a compromise has been formed between y-fronts / briefs and boxer shorts.
 Of course the name y-boxers would not quite sound right, so they are called boxer briefs.
-They are shorts, but provide the comfort and support provides by briefs.
-Just to confuse matters further, some outlets have decided to call these boxer shorts too anyway despite a clear difference in the design and performance.
-Other styles of underwear may also include a side opening or button opening.
-We’ll cover the traditional look y fronts to the modern side or button opening variations here.
+They are shorts, but provide the comfort and support provided by briefs.
+Just to confuse matters further, some outlets have decided to call these boxer shorts too anyway, despite a clear difference in the design and performance.
+While some boxer briefs do have a y front opening, other styles have a side fly opening or button opening.
+We’ll cover the traditional look y fronts and the side fly aka A-Fronts or fly-fronts, and button opening variations here.

-New to the market are Y-fronts for women.
+While y-front underwear remain a popular mens briefs UK underwear, a demand for Y-fronts for women emerged.
 Fashion as we know is ever evolving, what was in fashion 10 years ago, is now something acceptable only in a Fancy Dress Party.
 And some things that go out of fashion, return to being in fashion – like the trusty underwear name sake of this website.
 And some fashions cross boundaries.